kmr0877/System-Capacity-Planning/README.md

 We can do this project by simulating one of the s servers.This canbe done by using the arrival times of the Requests 1, (s+1), (2s+1), (3s+1) etc because each server gets one out of s requests.
 In general, you can choose a random integer k(where 1≤k≤s) and use Requests k, (s+k), (2s+k), (3s+k) etc.

+The minimum response time will not occur at s= 1 nor s= 2.
+You do not have to simulate these two values of s.
+You will need to simulate s from 3 to n inclusively.

+## _simulating a PS Server_

+When there are n jobs in the server, then each job receives 1 n of the service.
+The events in a PS server are the arrival of a job to the server and the departure of a completed job from the server.
+You should convince yourselves that between two consecutive events,the number jobs in a PS server remains the same.
+The discrete event simulation advances from an event to the next one.The key data structure that you need to maintain is the list of jobs in the server.
+Each job is characterised by two attributes: the time the job arrives at the server and the remaining amount of service the jobs will still need.
+Each time when a job arrives or departs, this data structure should be updated.
+We will use an example to explain this.
+For this example, we consider a PS server with the following job arrival times and service times.
+Arrival time    Service time
+  1                  2.1
+  2                  3.3
+  3                  1.1
+  5                  0.5
+ 15                  1.7

 ## _Contribution_